-6 Abstract:
+Abstract:

-Detailed land resource inventory (1:7920 scale) was carried out in Gollarahatti-2 microwatershed located in Jagalur taluk of Davanagere district, Karnataka using geo-spatial techniques.
-Based on the landform and physiographic units, the Gollarahatti-2 micro-watershed soils were categorized into eleven soil series and twenty two soil phases and mapping units and all the typifying soil pedons representing the study area were sampled.
+Land resource inventorization is a method to assess the available natural resources for effective utilization.
+To characterize and classify the soils at large scale (1:7920 scale), this stud was carried out in Gollarahatti-2 micro-watershed located in Jagalur taluk of Davanagere district, Karnataka, India.
+Based on the landform and physiographic units, the Gollarahatti-2 microwatershed soils were categorized into eleven soil series and twenty two soil phases and mapping units and all the typifying soil pedons representing the study area were sampled.
 Morphological, Physical, Chemical and Physico-chemical properties of the identified soils were characterized under field and laboratory conditions and the soils were classified into family level as per USDA soil taxonomy.
 The soils were very shallow or shallow and deep, reddish brown (5 YR4/4 to very husky red (2.5YR2.5/2), slightly acidic to alkaline and non-saline.
 The texture of the soil was varied into sandy clay, clay loam and clay.
-The organic carbon ranged between low to medium.
-Further, the soils have high base saturation.
-Pedon 11 had higher exchangeable sodium percentages in sub soil layers.
-The differentiated soils were grouped under 11 soil series mapped into 22 mapping units and classified into Lithic Ustorhents, Typic Haplustepts, Typic Rhodustalfs, Kanhaplic Rhodustalfs and Rhodic Kanhaplustalfs at sub group level as per USDA soil taxonomy.
+The organic carbon ranged between low (<0.5%) to medium (0.5-0.75%).
+Further, the soils have high base saturation (>60%).
+Pedon 11 had higher exchangeable sodium percentages (>8%) in sub soil layers.
+The differentiated soils were grouped under 11 soil series mapped into 22 mapping units and classified into Lithic Ustorthents, Typic Haplustepts, Typic Rhodustalfs, Kanhaplic Rhodustalfs and Rhodic Kanhaplustalfs at sub group level as per USDA soil taxonomy.

-- 23 Key words: Land resource inventory, Soil classification, Geo-spatial techniques, Land form, - 24 Physiographic units and soil series
+- Key words: Land resource inventory, Soil classification, Geo-spatial techniques, Land form, - 24 Physiographic units and soil series